dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 ## Test

-Khaos Starter Kit writing tests by ava as default.
-You can freely change your testing framework depending on your projects.
+The Khaos Starter Kit uses `ava` for testing by default.
+You are free to change the testing framework to suit your project.

-Use of Khaos is not essential for the test, however, we strongly suggest that you should prepare as much accurate test case as possible for guaranteeing the specifications and maintainability.
+While using Khaos is not strictly necessary for testing, we strongly recommend preparing as many accurate test cases as possible to guarantee specifications and maintainability.

 ## Deploy

-After all of your interfaces and tests are ready, you move on to deploy codes.
+Once all your interfaces and tests are ready, you can proceed to deploy your code.

-In Khaos, you need to bundle the functions defined by you into one file of `index.js`, and deploy to IPFS.
-With Khaos Starter Kit, you can bundle codes using Rollup as the default bundler and deploy to IPFS nodes on Infura.
+In Khaos, you need to bundle the functions you've defined into a single `index.js` file and deploy it to IPFS.
+The Khaos Starter Kit allows you to bundle your code using Rollup (the default bundler) and deploy it to IPFS nodes on Infura.

-This is the only command that you should execute.
+You only need to execute the following command:

 ```text
 yarn deploy
 ```

-For some source codes, you need to update Rollup's setting and install additional Rollup plugins.
-In such cases, you can rewrite `rollup.config.js`, and install additional Rollup plugins.
-You can also utilize bundlers except for Rollup.
+Depending on your source code, you may need to update Rollup's settings and install additional Rollup plugins.
+In such cases, you can modify `rollup.config.js` and install the necessary plugins.
+You can also use bundlers other than Rollup.

-When you deploy, you can get the following standard output, so you should take a memo of the value of `IPFS_HASH_FOR_FILE`.
+Upon deployment, you will see the following standard output.
+Make sure to note the value of `IPFS_HASH_FOR_FILE`.

 ```text
 > {"Name":"index.js","Hash":"IPFS_HASH_FOR_FILE","Size":"871"}